History

 2019

-In 2019, Russia completed a major project to transition terrestrial television broadcasting to the DVB-T2 digital format.
+In 2019, Russia completed a major project of the transition of terrestrial television broadcasting to the DVB-T2 digital format.

 learn more

-In November 2019, GS Labs, a centre for research and development of software products and consumer electronics, organised the first All-Russian competition for young developers, ‘Programme the Future’.
+In November 2019, GS Labs, a centre for research and development of software products and consumer electronics, organised the first All-Russian competition for young developers, ‘Programming the Future’.

-The theme of the competition was to create and implement an idea for an application for the StingrayTV platform in JavaScript.
-The expert jury of the competition included representatives from GS Labs, The Bonch-Bruevich Saint Petersburg State University of Telecommunications, Peter the Great St. Petersburg Polytechnic University, ITMO University, and Immanuel Kant Baltic Federal University.
+The challenge of the competition was to create and implement an idea for an application for the StingrayTV platform in JavaScript.
+The expert jury of the competition included representatives from GS Labs, the Bonch-Bruevich Saint Petersburg State University of Telecommunications, the Peter the Great St. Petersburg Polytechnic University, the ITMO University, and the Immanuel Kant Baltic Federal University.

 learn more